Your legacy is our future

-We strongly encourage you to consult with a professional such as a financial planner, tax accountant and/or a lawyer to discuss your Planned Giving options further.
-Through Planned Giving, you will give a gift that allows for hope, growth and the ability to allow Provident to continue to build brighter futures.
+We appreciate your consideration of including Provident Behavioral Health in your planned giving.
+We strongly encourage you to consult with a professional such as a financial planner, tax accountant and/or a lawyer to discuss your planned giving options further.
+Through planned giving, you will give a gift that allows for hope, growth and the ability to build brighter futures.

 The following are a few ways Planned Giving can be structured: